lamngockhuong/dockerize-example/js-ts/expressjs/README.md

 ## I. On-premises
-Install dependencies:
++ Install dependencies:
 ```
 $ npm install
 ```

-On MacOS or Linux, run the app with this command:
++ On MacOS or Linux, run the app with this command:
 ```
 $ DEBUG=expressjs:* npm start
 ```

-On Windows Command Prompt, use this command:
++ On Windows Command Prompt, use this command:
 ```
 > set DEBUG=expressjs:* & npm start
 ```

-On Windows PowerShell, use this command:
++ On Windows PowerShell, use this command:
 ```
 PS> $env:DEBUG='expressjs:*'; npm start
 ```

+To test that the application is working properly, access to http://localhost:3000
 ## II.
 Docker - Docker compose
 ### Docker
 Build expressjs image